CDRH/datura/scripts/README.md

 ## Scripts

-All scripts used to convert files go here, except project specific scripts.
+All scripts used to convert files go here, except collection specific scripts.

 Shell scripts to be replaced by a more comprehensive script later.